Close

 • Mild indigestion or upset stomach: Eating too fast, eating something unusual, or even mild stress can trigger an upset stomach.
 White foam may appear as part of that response.

 White foam vomit is usually not an emergency.
-But if it happens repeatedly or is paired with other symptoms, it’s worth contacting your vet to rule out more serious causes.
+But if it happens repeatedly or is paired with other symptoms, it’s worth contacting your vet.

 If your dog vomits yellow foam once and seems fine afterward, it may not be serious.
-But if it becomes a pattern or is paired with other symptoms, a vet visit is the best next step.
+But if it becomes a pattern or appears with other symptoms, a vet visit is the best next step.

-Quick, appropriate action can ease your dog’s discomfort when they’re throwing up white foam.
+Quick, appropriate action can ease your dog’s discomfort.
 While many cases respond well to home care, persistent vomiting or additional symptoms need veterinary care.

 Immediate Care Steps

-• Reintroduce food gradually with small portions of bland, digestible meals like boiled chicken and rice.
-Space meals 3-4 hours apart to avoid upsetting their stomach.
+• Reintroduce food gradually with bland meals like boiled chicken and rice.

 Monitoring Your Dog’s Recovery

-• Watch for positive signs like improved energy and returned appetite.
-Document meal times and any food sensitivities.
+Watch for signs like better energy and return of appetite.
+Log meal times, food sensitivities, and any concerning symptoms.

 Preventing Future Episodes